-I have been studying, training and practicing karate for almost 50 years, and teaching since 1985.
-I am currently ranked 8th Dan (Hachidan) Black Belt and holder of a Hanshi teaching title in traditional Okinawan karate.
+My enthusiasm lies in the practice and study of Okinawan traditional karate, and to help people discover a deeper understanding of their martial art, regardless of style or experience.
+I have been studying, training and practicing karate for almost 50 years, and teaching since 1985, currently ranked 8th Dan (Hachidan) Black Belt and Hanshi in traditional Okinawan karate.

 TRAINING